Starting some good spending habits today can go a long way to set you up for the future.

 If you’ve fallen behind and can’t keep up with your repayments, don’t stick your head in the sand.
 Contact your provider and get on a payment plan or talk about hardship assistance.
 This will give you some breathing space and help you catch up.

-Give up the bank of mum and dad
+Give up the bank of Mum and Dad

 Everyone needs a financial leg-up from time to time, especially as a student without a full-time job.
-And while this is great in emergencies, your 20s are the time to start relying on your own savings, rather than your parents’.
+And while this is great in emergencies, your 20s are the time to start relying on your own savings, rather than your parents.

 Open an emergency fund and gradually add to it over time, so if things turn pear-shaped, you have a back-up account to draw from.
-This is how you adult like a boss.

 Sort out your super